MockbaTheBorg/ooChat/README.md

 ## Render Mode

 Rendering is implemented in `modules/renderer.py` and is markdown-only.

+Note: runtime switching of render modes via a `/render` command or the `--render` CLI flag has been removed; output rendering is markdown-only.

 - `markdown` buffers the response and renders it with Rich markdown when complete.